 When young people feel unsafe, it can negatively affect their health and educational performance.
-According to research from the U.S. Department of Justice, gang activity creates trauma and fear in community members who are exposed to unnecessary violence, which in turn may lead some individuals to join gangs for protection; the perceived protection that gangs provide is the most common reason youth join gangs.
-Gang violence reduction programs can prevent young people from joining gangs and move gang members away from gangs by providing alternative activities and resources.
+According to research from the U.S. Department of Justice, gang activity creates trauma and fear in community members who are exposed to unnecessary violence, which in turn may lead some individuals to join gangs for protection; the perceived protection that gangs provide is the most common reason youth join gangs.50 Gang violence reduction programs can prevent young people from joining gangs and move gang members away from gangs by providing alternative activities and resources.

-Beginning in January 2009, Sacramento Area Congregations Together (Sac ACT), later a BHC grantee, launched a Ceasefire task force to develop public and political support for a Ceasefire initiative.
-Ceasefire, which was developed in Boston in the 1990s, is a problem-solving police strategy that seeks to reduce gang violence, illegal gun possession, and gun violence in communities.
+Beginning in January 2009, Sacramento Area Congregations Together (Sac ACT), a BHC grantee, launched a Ceasefire task force to develop public and political support for a Ceasefire initiative.
+Ceasefire was developed in Boston in the 1990s and is a problem-solving police strategy that seeks to reduce gang violence, illegal gun possession, and gun violence in communities.
 The strategy includes coordinated and concentrated government and community-based organization services to combat violence.
-In June 2009, Sac ACT and the California Partnership for Safe Communities presented the Ceasefire model to key City of Sacramento officials and secured their support and commitment.
-In March 2010, the City of Sacramento combined BHC funding and a Gang Reduction, Intervention and Prevention (CalGRIP) grant from the Board of State and Community Corrections (BSCC) to implement Ceasefire.
+In June 2009, Sac ACT and the California Partnership for Safe Communities presented the Ceasefire model to key City of Sacramento officials and secured their support.
+In March 2010, the City of Sacramento leveraged BHC funding and a Gang Reduction, Intervention and Prevention (CalGRIP) grant from the Board of State and Community Corrections (BSCC) to implement Ceasefire.

-The first generation of Ceasefire included night walks lead by local clergy in neighborhoods with high rates of gang violence (e.g., Del Paso Heights, Mack and Meadowview Roads in South Sacramento, and Oak Park) to create a sense of community, call-ins with selected gang members, where Sacramento Employment and Training Agency would offer employment programs, and a coordinated approach to enforcement via the Sacramento Police Department's Community-Oriented Policing Unit.
-Fourteen months after Ceasefire became operational in November 2010, the initial findings from the data collected for the grant were both positive and promising, as reported shooting incidents dropped dramatically in the target neighborhoods.
-However, crime data from 2011 showed Sacramento was ranked second highest among the top ten cities in California for violent crime rate.
+The first generation of Ceasefire included night walks lead by local clergy in neighborhoods with high rates of gang violence (e.g., Del Paso Heights, Mack and Meadowview Roads in South Sacramento, and Oak Park) to create a sense of community; call-ins with selected gang members, where Sacramento Employment and Training Agency would offer employment programs; and a coordinated approach to enforcement via the Sacramento Police Department's Community-Oriented Policing Unit.
+Fourteen months after Ceasefire became operational in November 2010, shooting incidents dropped dramatically in the target neighborhoods.
+However, crime data from 2011 showed Sacramento had the second highest violent crime rate in California.
 Between 2009 and 2011, the Gang Suppression Unit of the Sacramento Police Department estimated that the number of active gangs had increased from 60 to 95, and that gang membership ranged between 4,100 and 4,500 validated members.
-Furthermore, the actual "drivers of the violence" were mostly young men who ranged in age from 16 to 24, who had "the highest influence regarding violent criminal activity."
+Furthermore, the actual "drivers of the violence" were mostly young men who ranged in age from 16 to 24, who had "the highest influence regarding violent criminal activity."51

-In 2012, the City of Sacramento Department of Parks and Recreation, Division of Neighborhood Services, received a second round of CalGRIP funding, to expand Ceasefire, supporting the following program components: (a) night walks; (b) call-ins for gang members; (c) brief interview assessments to collect demographic information and to identify a participant's education and employment history and barriers to successful participation in employment services; (d) analysis of crime statistics over time, especially violent crime; and (e) tracking targeted activities in the geographic areas known for gang presence, in addition to analyzing quantitative and qualitative data related to program implementation and outcomes.
-Data showed that after implementing Ceasefire in 2010, the crime rate dropped in Sacramento, especially in the area (Mack Road) where services were targeted.
+In 2012, the City of Sacramento Department of Parks and Recreation, Division of Neighborhood Services, received a second round of CalGRIP funding, to expand the following Ceasefire program components: (a) night walks; (b) call-ins for gang members; (c) brief interview assessments to collect demographic information and to identify a participant's education and employment history and barriers to successful participation in employment services; (d) analysis of crime statistics over time, especially violent crime; and (e) tracking targeted activities in the geographic areas known for gang presence, in addition to analyzing quantitative and qualitative data related to program implementation and outcomes.
+Data showed that after implementing Ceasefire in 2010, the crime rate dropped in Sacramento, especially in Ceasefire program areas (e.g., Mack Road).52

-Despite Ceasefire's successes, the program ultimately ended after CalGRIP funding expired in December of 2014.
-While Ceasefire partners advocated for the use of city funds to continue and expand the program, the City of Sacramento ultimately decided not to fund Ceasefire and instead moved forward with an alternative violence prevention strategy, Cops and Clergy, directed by the Mayor's Gang Prevention Task Force.
+Despite Ceasefire's successes, the program ended when CalGRIP funding expired in December of 2014.
+While Ceasefire partners advocated for the use of City of Sacramento funds to continue and expand the program, the City decided to end Ceasefire and move forward with an alternative violence prevention strategy, Cops and Clergy, directed by the Mayor's Gang Prevention Task Force.